What are the Keto Pros and Cons?

 Muscle Atrophy:

-Another one of the diet cons of the diet can lead to muscle loss if protein intake is insufficient.
+Another one of the diet cons is it can lead to muscle loss if protein intake is insufficient.
+Ensuring adequate protein intake is crucial on the diet.

 Digestive Issues: